imartinezl/difw/docs/source/citing.rst

 .. _citing:

-Citing cpab
+Citing difw
 ===========

-**cpab** was published in ...
+**difw** was published in ...

-If you used cpab in your scientific publication, we would appreciate citation:
+If you used difw in your scientific publication, we would appreciate citation:

   Bibtex entry::